ajmeek/Inducing-human-like-biases-in-moral-reasoning-LLMs/README.md

 The default test set is ETHICS commonsense.
 And the classification head that was used to train ETHICS will be saved to also test on the ETHICS commonsense dataset.

+These datasets are split into a training and validation dataset specified by a fraction by the user.
+For validation the same datasets are used as for training and evaluated every `n` epochs.
+For the ETHICS the accuracy is evaluated and for the fMRI the MSE is calculated.

 ### How to train and evaluate on the ETHICS dataset (commonsense):
 1. Download the dataset from https://github.com/hendrycks/ethics and put the csv files of the commonsense dataset ( csv has prefix 'cm') in the `data/ethics/commonsense` folder in the git repository.